Mark’s Popular Resources

 52 Workday Prayers

-A Devotional Guide by Mark D. Roberts
+A Two-Part Devotional Guide Series by Mark D. Roberts

 God has given us the Psalms for many reasons.
 One of the main ones is to teach us how to pray.
 From the Psalms we get to know more intimately the God with whom we speak.